© Sarahgen | Dreamstime

 Foods that contain niacin include chicken, tuna, beef, turkey, halibut, and salmon.
 As a supplement, most patients get the benefits they desire at a daily dosage between 250 mg to 2000 mg (2 grams).
 Since taking niacin can cause flushing, you should start off taking a small dose at around 250 mg per day and increase the dosage as tolerated.
 Observe your flushing reaction.
 Most of the time the flushing reaction will subside altogether or else be greatly reduced after one to two weeks of taking the supplement.
 Others can ramp up fairly quickly.

 Be aware that stomach distress, itching, and headache are occasionally experienced by niacin users.
 If you have liver disease, ulcers (presently or in the past), or gout, you will especially want to work with your doctor in using niacin therapy.

-Do you have any experience with how to lower triglycerides?
-What do you think is the best strategy for how to lower triglycerides?
+Do you have any experience with how to lower triglyceride levels?
+What do you think is the best strategy for how to reduce triglyceride levels?
 Share your thoughts in the comments section below.

 American Journal of Clinical Nutrition, Vol. 86: 943-49.

 Journal of the American College of Nutrition, 2006 Dec; Vol. 25, No. 6, 480-485.

 Mayo Clinic

 Fundam Clin Pharmacol.
 2007 Nov;21 Suppl 2:5-6.